Travel insights from Latin America

 Fundraising for Study Abroad Programs: What You Should Know

+Study abroad and alternative break trips can be transformational, but the cost often feels like a major barrier for students and families.
+With a clear plan and the right tools, fundraising can turn those “impossible” programs into realistic, shared goals.
 Study abroad trips, like alternative break programs, give students precious opportunities to gain real-world skills, grow through service, and boost future job prospects.

 Let’s dive in!